Classical field theory limit of many-body quantum Gibbs states in 2D and 3D: Introduction

 \section{Introduction}

 A \emph{nonlinear Gibbs measure} $\mu$ is a probability measure in infinite dimension of the form

 where $z$ is a normalization factor, $\mu_0$ is a Gaussian probability measure and $\cD$ is a non quadratic positive function.
-In this article we consider the case where $\mu_0$ has the covariance operator $(-\Delta+V_0)^{-1}$ over a finite or infinite open set $\Omega\subset\R^d$, for some function $V_0:\Omega\to\R$ (when $\Omega$ is unbounded we assume that $V_0\to+\ii$ at infinity to ensure that the spectrum of $-\Delta+V_0$ is discrete).
+In this article we consider the case where $\mu_0$ has the covariance operator $(-\Delta+V_0)^{-1}$ over a (bounded or unbounded) open set $\Omega\subset\R^d$, for some function $V_0:\Omega\to\R$ (when $\Omega$ is unbounded we assume that $V_0\to+\ii$ at infinity to ensure that the spectrum of $-\Delta+V_0$ is discrete).
 One should therefore think that

 so that

 but this is of course purely formal.
 The nonlinear part $\cD$ is taken of the form

 for a sufficiently regular function $w$ of positive Fourier transform.
 Nonlinearities of this type are ubiquitous in the literature and have an important physical meaning, as we will recall.